 Utility Locating: Vacuum Excavation vs. Ground Penetrating Radar and Electromagnetic Location

 When trying to locate underground utilities, you have options.
-The three main ways of locating underground utilities include Ground Penetrating Radar, Electromagnetic Locating and vacuum excavation.
+The three main ways of locating underground utilities include Ground Penetrating Radar, Electromagnetic Locating, and vacuum excavation.
 However, when it comes to accuracy, some are better than others.

 Ground Penetrating Radar (GPR)